 snapshot image of the drawing using the current data.
 An image

-request may contain parameters that define an image size, a value to be
+request may contain parameters that define an image size, a value to

-For example, in
+attributes.
+For example, in the process

-demo the image request contains the show_pipes parameter.
+control demo the image request contains the show_pipes parameter.
 If this

 parameter is set to 1, the generated image will display pipes

-Server using the standard URL parameter syntax.
+the Graphics Server using the standard URL parameter syntax.